 Continual changes in taxation law challenge businesses large and small, particularly those operating internationally.
-Through legitimate planning, the Grant Thornton Australia tax team considers the issues that arise within specific types of tax, as well as the tax implications of a new project, or a change to the business.
+The Grant Thornton Australia tax team work with our clients to consider the issues that arise within specific types of tax and how the impact on their business, as well as the tax implications of new projects, or a changes to the business.

 We work with clients to develop tax strategies suitable for specific business and individual structures.